 Community‑Based Conservation and Urban Agriculture

 In cities around the world, residents have started community gardens, rooftop farms, and guerrilla gardening projects.
-These spaces not only produce food but also rebuild social ties and educate participants about ecological cycles.
-For instance, in Detroit, Michigan, community gardens have transformed vacant lots into hubs of food sovereignty and cultural expression, particularly among African‑American communities.
-The FAO’s Urban Food Agenda recognizes such initiatives as vital for urban resilience.
+These spaces serve multiple functions: they produce food, rebuild social ties, and educate participants about ecological cycles and sustainable practices.

 Art, Media, and Environmental Activism

 Artists have long used their work to critique environmental degradation and imagine alternative futures.
-From the photography of Sebastião Salgado documenting deforestation to Indigenous filmmakers telling their own stories through the Māori Television network, artistic expression mobilizes emotion and memory.
-In recent years, the #FridaysForFuture movement, inspired by Greta Thunberg, has leveraged social media to create a global cultural shift—one where young people frame climate action as a moral imperative.
-These cultural movements are powerful forces for change because they speak to identity, values, and belonging.
+From the powerful photography of Sebastião Salgado documenting deforestation and human displacement to Indigenous filmmakers telling their own stories through the Māori Television network, artistic expression mobilizes emotion, memory, and cultural identity.

 Lessons from Transnational Solidarity